kaustabpal/kaustabpal.github.io/about.md

 Previously I was associated with <a href="https://www.tcs.com/research-and-innovation">TCS Research & Innovation</a>, as part of the embedded robotics group.

-I am documenting my learning notes on various topics in this blog.
+I like learning about new concepts through experimentations.
+Through this blog, I intend to present my experimentation notes on various topics that interests me.